 Klaus discovered his love for Argentine tango in Cambridge, UK, while pursuing a career in science.
 He found that tango and science have a lot in common: improvisation, creativity, accuracy – and for Klaus – passion and fun!
 Klaus was lucky that his first Tango teacher taught the essence of tango (improvisation) very well.
 He became seriously addicted after experiencing what it feels like to follow and realizing how the unique magic of Tango works.

 Intensive years of training and teaching – the emerging Tango teacher

 The next two decades Klaus lived in London, San Francisco, and Sydney, studying and/or teaching Tango.
 During this time, after leaving San Francisco, traveling (and dancing) across the USA, central America, and Brazil for over a year, Klaus and his wife Ulla refined their technique in Buenos Aires.
 There, both danced and trained daily for six months both Nuevo and Traditional Tango.
 In 2006, Klaus and Ulla started the first Argentine Tango school in Sydney specializing in Tango Nuevo.
-A few years later they moved to Cairns, where they helped build a fun open-minded Tango community.
-After a few years in Finland, Klaus continues to teach Tango in Brisbane and surroundings.
+A few years later they moved to Cairns, where they helped create a fun, and open minded Tango community until they moved to Finland.
+After a few years in Finland, Klaus continues to teach Tango in Brisbane, the Sunshine Coast, and surroundings.

 His biggest influences since 1998 were:

 - Sebastian Arce and Mariana Montes (creativity, musicality) – Paris